diddypod/rotify/README.md

 - Clone scripts, add them to PATH and reboot (PToys Run uses the Windows indexer and rebooting is the easiest way to make sure the indexes are up to date)
 - Update the script shebangs to `#!python` to get them working on Windows, point them to the new config path
 - Remove all the nice `xdg-open` and `xclip` stuff from `checknotifs.py`, since that won't work on Windows and make sure it waits for user input before exiting, the script runs outside the launcher in a termimnal window
+- Open PToys Run with the hotkey and type in `>notify.py message` to send a notification, `>checknotifs.py` to list them